danialgoodwin/ultimate-city/README.md

     - Meh, perhaps all/only/mostly shops on first floor.
 Maybe places that typically require reservations on the second floor (doctor, dentist, school/class/meet-ups)

 Sustainability ideas:
 - No single-use plastics?
 Maybe no single-use anything?
 Each resident would get reuseable containers (example: https://www.barepack.co/)
     - This would likely be impossible to accomplish.
-But, it could still be heavily compained for and have fees for single-use plastic usage.
+But, it could still be heavily campaigned for and have fees for single-use plastic usage.

 Government Services:
 - Need to think of what should be controlled by government and what should be privatived.
 If industries are making too much money, then that's money that could be saved for individuals.
 For example, health care, housing, health services, education, trash/recycle/waste.